 There are three floors, including a standing section in the basement (with no table charge), but I usually hang out on the second floor where you can chat to the barstaff who do an amazing job of matching your beer to your tastes.
 If you are hungry they have a wide selection of grilled meats, nabe in the winter, and in summer they grill fantastic jerk chicken right outside on the street.
 If you just want something to pick on, I highly recommend the octopus and avocado.
 Much better than it sounds…

-Image by Hopbuds (Own work), via facebook.com (modified)
+Image by Hopbuds (Own work), via facebook.com (With Permission)

-Image by Brick Lane (Own work), via facebook.com (modified)
+Image by Brick Lane (Own work), via facebook.com (With Permission)